themathgeek13/asst0/README.md

 To get started:

 1. ISPC is needed to compile many of the programs used in this assignment.
-ISPC is currently installed on the myth machines in the directory `/usr/local/depot/ispc-v1.9.1-linux/`. __You will need to add this directory to your system path__.
+ISPC is currently installed on the myth machines in the directory `XXXXXX`. __You will need to add this directory to your system path__.
 2. We will be distributing assignment starter code via git repos hosted on [github](https://github.com/stanford-cs348v/asst1).
 Clone the assignment 1 starter code using: `git@github.com:stanford-cs348v/asst1.git`

 ## Program 1: Parallel Fractal Generation Using Pthreads (25 points) ##

 Build and run the code in the `prog1_mandelbrot_threads/` directory of the Assignment 1 code base.
-This program produces the image file `mandelbrot-serial.ppm`[^3], which is a visualization of a famous set of complex numbers called the Mandelbrot set.
+This program produces the image file `mandelbrot-serial.ppm`, which is a visualization of a famous set of complex numbers called the Mandelbrot set.
+(Most platforms have a .ppm view.
+For example, to view the resulting images remotely, use `ssh -Y` and the `display` command.)
 As you can see in the images below, the result is a familiar and beautiful fractal.
 Each pixel in the image corresponds to a value in the complex plane, and the brightness of each pixel is proportional to the computational cost of determining whether the value is contained in the Mandelbrot set.
 To get image 2, use the command option `--view 2`.
 (See function `mandelbrotSerial()` defined in `mandelbrotSerial.cpp`).
 You can learn more about the definition of the Mandelbrot set at
 <http://en.wikipedia.org/wiki/Mandelbrot_set>.

-[^3]: To view the resulting images remotely, use `ssh -Y` and the `display` command.

 ![Mandelbrot Set](http://graphics.stanford.edu/courses/cs348v-18-winter/asst_images/asst1/mandelbrot_viz.jpg "A visualization of the Mandelbrot set.
 The cost of computing each pixel is proportional to its brightness.
 When running programs 1 and 3, you can use the command line option `--view 2` to set output to be view 2.")